1 What Kind of Security Controls Are Available in the Mendix Cloud?

 Disaster recovery tests are performed quarterly on the Mendix Platform.
-These tests are reported in our ISAE 3402 Type II report, SOC 1 Type II report, and ISO/IEC 27001:2013 certification.
+These tests are reported in our ISAE 3402 Type II report, SOC 1 Type II report, SOC 2 Type II report, and ISO/IEC 27001:2013 certification.

 2.2 Does the Mendix Cloud Offers High Availability & Auto-Recovery?

 The Mendix Cloud offers high availability for all app environments, ensuring zero downtime in the case of a Mendix Runtime outage.
 Users are able to scale Mendix app environments using the Developer Portal.
 Furthermore, the Mendix Cloud enables auto-recovery and failover within the same availability zone.